AlexStack/Laravel-CMS/README.md

 ## ReactJS for backend All Pages list

--   Laravel CMS use ReactJS for backend All Pages list, (the ReactJS source code can be find here)[https://github.com/AlexStack/Laravel-CMS/tree/alex_dev/src/resources/reactJs]
+-   Laravel CMS use ReactJS for backend All Pages list, [the ReactJS source code can be found here](https://github.com/AlexStack/Laravel-CMS/tree/alex_dev/src/resources/reactJs)
 -   The compiled js file is here: /public/laravel-cms/backend/js/reactLaravelCmsBackend.js
 -   It can be switch to normal Laravel blade page by change the "react_js": true to false in the setting system.all_pages